japaneseTemmie/discord-updater/README.md

 - Optionally, install [Vencord](https://vencord.dev).

 # Requirements
-This project requires the following packages:
-- `python-debian`, `requests`

-Install with `pip install python-debian requests`
+Install dependencies with `pip install -r requirements.txt`

 # Running the script
 To install a new version of the `discord` package: